Harri/Spage/README.markdown

 Licensing
 -
 Spage is distributed under MIT license.
-Showdown, Mustache and Parsedown have their own licenses (can be found in those files).
+Showdown, Mustache and Markdown have their own licenses (can be found in those files).